-The salary range for this position is $35,000 to $56,000.
+The salary range for this position is $40,000 – $50,000, commensurate with applicant’s experience.
 IPNO offers a highly competitive and generous benefits package, including medical/dental/vision, paid vacation, Federal holidays, 401k match, and monthly cell phone reimbursement.
 IPNO provides a work environment that encourages health and self-care.
 IPNO is a family and pet friendly workplace.

 Applications will be considered on a rolling basis until the position is filled.

 To apply, please e-mail a cover letter, resume, three references, and a writing sample (1-3 pages, no longer than 5 pages) to Openings@ip-no.org.
 Do not call.
 Please include the job title in the e-mail subject line.
 Only applicants selected for interviews will be contacted.